 - Converse Sample Library: Plenty of cool music and rhythms for you to sample.

 - YouTube Audio Library: A great resource for good quality music and sound effects meant for creators.

 While you do have to pay, Audio Jungle and Video Hive are popular places to find sounds, music, video effects and stock footage to use and sample.
 They also offer free music, video templates, and more every month if you subscribe.

 Free tools to help You make your own videos

-While you can record video natively in most video hosting platforms like Facebook, Instagram, and YouTube, there are plenty of video editing apps for producing quick, good-looking videos for different occasions and in a short span of time.
+While you can record video natively in most video hosting platforms like Facebook, Instagram, and YouTube, there are plenty of good video editing apps for producing quick, polished videos for different occasions and in a short span of time.

 I highly recommended giving the following tools a try, many of which are free and some of which come with their own library of stock imagery and other assets for you to use.

 Vimeo Create: Turn product shots into beautiful videos in minutes

 You may already be familiar with Vimeo as a video sharing platform.
 Recently, it also launched a suite of tools specifically designed to help businesses make and share video.

 Vimeo Create is a free video editing app that you can connect directly to your Shopify store.
 It uses AI to automatically turn your existing product images and text into product videos and ads for your business.